magland/neurosift-blog/README.md

 The figure for the second NWB file (not in the actual paper):
 ![image](https://github.com/user-attachments/assets/2ef2898d-cc2c-457d-b197-4e4409f9bd10)

-Of course the question is why does the second figure look weird?
+**Implications**: Of course the question is why does the second figure look weird?
 Could it be a problem with the AI-generated code?
 Or is something odd with the data?
 Or is there more context and information needed?
 These are valuable questions!
-And questions we never would have known to ask without this type of exploration.
-The assistant is not a replacement for a human, but it can be a powerful tool for guiding exploration.
+And questions we never would have known to ask without this type of exploration. **The assistant is not a replacement for a human, but it can be a powerful tool for guiding exploration.**

 **Next Steps**: Try this type of thing with other Dandisets.